Salah Zulfikar: Film production career

-1958-1962: Ezz El-Dine Zulficar Films
+1958–1962: Ezz El-Dine Zulficar Films

-In 1958, Salah Zulfikar and his brother Ezz El-Dine Zulficar established a film production corporation under the trade name of Ezz El-Dine Zulficar Films.
+In 1958, Zulfikar and his brother Ezz El-Dine established a film production corporation under the trade name of Ezz El-Dine Zulficar Films Company.
 He took over the administrative side.
 Zulfikar's film production career prompted him to resign from his post as the executive director of the Afro-Asian People's Solidarity Organisation in 1962.

-The Zulfikar brothers produced their first film; Among the Ruins (Bain Al Atlal) (1959) in which his portrayal of Ahmed earned praise from critics.
+The Zulfikar brothers produced their first film; Among the Ruins (1959) in which his portrayal of Ahmed earned praise from critics.
 The film was directed by Ezz El-Dine Zulficar and was commercially and critically successful, and was listed later in the Top 100 Egyptian films.
-Zulfikar co-produced and starred in the box office hit; The Second Man (Al Ragol Al Thani) (1959) of Ezz El-Dine Zulficar, featuring Salah Zulfikar in two roles alongside Rushdy Abaza, Samia Gamal and Sabah.
-In 1960, they produced Angel and Devil (Malak W Sheitan) starring Rushdy Abaza and directed by Kamal El Sheikh.
+Zulfikar co-produced and starred in the box office hit; The Second Man (1959) of Ezz El-Dine Zulficar, featuring Salah Zulfikar in two roles alongside Rushdy Abaza, Samia Gamal and Sabah.
+In 1960, they produced Malaak wa Shaytan starring Rushdy Abaza and directed by Kamal El Sheikh.
 The film was another breakthrough to Rushdy Abaza after his success in The Second Man.
-Followed by The Holy Bond (Al Rabat Al Moqaddas) (1960) starring Sabah, Salah Zulfikar, Emad Hamdy, and directed by his older brother Mahmoud Zulfikar, the film later became an Egyptian cinematic classic.
-Their next venture was Tewfik Saleh's Struggle of the Heroes (1962) (Sir'a Al-Abtal), which was later listed in the Top 100 Egyptian films.
+Followed by The Holy Bond (1960) starring Sabah, Salah Zulfikar, Emad Hamdy, and directed by his older brother Mahmoud Zulfikar, the film later became an Egyptian cinematic classic.
+Their next venture was Tewfik Saleh's Struggle of the Heroes (1962), which was later listed in the Top 100 Egyptian films.